OnePartHarmony/Django-App-Deliverable/README.md

 ## Description

 This is an app for practicing CRUD in Django.
 It contains two unrelated models, fruits and pets, which each have full-crud capabilities.
-It also now contains owners and toys, which have one-to many relationships with pets.
+It also now contains owners and toys, which have one-to-many relationships with pets.

 ## Routes Table